SAP/cloud-security-client-go/README.md

 ## Description
 Client Library in GoLang for application developers requiring authentication with the SAP Identity Authentication Service (IAS).
 The library provides means for validating the Open ID Connect Token (OIDC) and accessing authentication information like user uuid, user attributes and audiences from the token.

+## Supported Environments
+- Cloud Foundry
+- Kubernetes/Kyma as of 0.11 version

 ## Requirements
 In order to make use of this client library your application should be integrated with the [SAP Identity Authentication Service (IAS)](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/LATEST/en-US/d17a116432d24470930ebea41977a888.html).